-Media Mania, a non for profit organisation based in Coventry the West Midlands, England.
+Media Mania, a not-for-profit organisation based in Coventry, West Midlands.

 We are made up of youth and community workers, professional artists, freelancers and volunteers that support and develop people through creative arts.
 We believe that creative arts are a powerful tool that give people hope and bring people together in a positive way.